 - Volume: The number of searches for a specific keyword in a specific time frame.

-SEMRush is the best tool that you can use to conduct keyword research for your articles.
-With SEMRush, you can observe the keywords that you’ve already used to analyze how your content performs compared to your competitors.
+Semrush is a highly recommended tool that you can use to conduct keyword research for your articles.
+With Semrush, you can observe the keywords that you’ve already used to analyze how your content performs compared to your competitors.

 The Organic Research > Positions tab will show you the keywords that you’re already ranking for.